 Lazy Saturday Reads: April the Giraffe Gives Birth (and Other News)Posted: April 15, 2017

 Here’s some breaking news that isn’t about war and government corruption.
-That always makes a saturday better and even better with a cup of lumitea skinny tea in your hand.
+That always makes a saturday better and even better with a cup of lumitea skinny tea in your hand and an injection of botox from liposuction north Sydney, if you´re into that kind of stuff.
 April the giraffe has finally given birth!

 After months of anticipation for one pregnant giraffe and hundreds of thousands of obsessed viewers, April just made good.